yhilpisch/algosim/README.md

 - Strategy ID: topic used for fills (e.g., `sma1`)
 - Tick topic: `X` (default asset) or empty to subscribe to all
 - Start strategy host: launches a subprocess and shows Live Logs (written to `runs/strategy_host_*.log`)
-- Stop strategy host: terminates the subprocess
+- Stop strategy host: terminates the subprocess (optionally auto-flattens the position first)
 - Stop ALL strategy hosts: sends SIGTERM to all tracked strategy host PIDs (`runs/strategy_hosts.json`)

 The example strategy template implements price‑vs‑SMA crossover with a no‑trade band (threshold_bps) and a cooldown (min_interval_s) to limit churn.